radicle-dev/radicle.xyz/_guides/user.md

 >
 >     rad seed rad:z3gqcJUoA1n9HaHKufZs5FCSGazv5 --scope followed
 >
-> Conversly, to reset it to the default, `--scope all` can be passed.
+> Conversely, to reset it to the default, `--scope all` can be passed.

 This marks the end of our initial foray into Radicle.
 As we move forward to Chapter 2, we'll dissect the collaborative mechanisms at play, exploring